Email Security

 Security orchestration, automation, and response, commonly known as SOAR, is specifically designed to minimize decision-making, using a three-step process to collect data from IT systems and devices.
 This includes orchestration, automation, and response.
 SOAR hunts down and identifies vulnerabilities based on vast amounts of collected SIEM data, making immediate and accurate decisions and eliminating the risk of human error.

-Extended detection and response, or XDR, is a new approach to threat detection.
-It provides more complete protection against cyberattacks, as well as unauthorized access and misuse of data.
+Extended detection and response, or XDR, provides more complete protection against cyberattacks, as well as unauthorized access and misuse of data.
 XDR allows security teams to discover hidden and advanced threats and provides them with the tools to automate complex, multi-step responses.

 User and entity behavior analytics, or UEBA, is a cybersecurity solution that uses algorithms and machine learning to detect anomalies in the behavior of users, as well as in the routers, servers, and endpoints of the network.
 It seeks out unusual behavior and irregularities from patterns and alerts the network administrator or uses automatic disconnect functions to nullify threats before they become serious.